Is This the Future of Car Travel For Dogs?

 The next suggestion is an easy one.
 Be sure to take your dog to some fun places in the car and the vet’s office.
 Before long, they will learn that car rides aren’t always a bad thing.
 If actual motion sickness is the culprit, it is time to discuss the matter with your dog’s veterinarian for possible remedies.

 Should You Feed a Dog Before a Car Ride?

 A dog’s digestive system is not as resilient as a human’s, and feeding just before a car ride is a recipe for nausea.
 “Feed your pet a very light meal three to four hours before departure,” says Buchwald.
 “And never feed your dog in a moving vehicle.”

 How long Can a Dog Ride in a Car?

 Your dog needs as many pit stops as you do.
 Walk your pooch and make sure it urinates each time you hit a rest stop.
 Because many dogs become panicked while traveling, they also are more prone to run once they exit the vehicle.
 As such, it’s crucial that their leashes are secured before the car door opens.
-Dogs should also travel with identification tags, temporary ones that provide a way to reach you while on the road, just in case the unthinkable happens and they do manage to get away.
+Dogs should also travel with identification tags, temporary ones that provide a way to reach you while on the road, just if the unthinkable happens, and they do manage to get away.

 Water availability must also be considered before any trip.
 “It’s important for dogs to remain hydrated,” explains Buchwald.
 “They have a limited opportunity to cool and hydrate while in a vehicle.
 Bring a bowl and bottles of tap water from home.
-Water changes from state to state, region to region, and providing your dog with water familiar to its digestive system avoids stomach upset.
+Water changes from state to state, region to region, and providing your dog with water familiar to its digestive system to avoid stomach upset.
 You can gradually introduce the new water to your dog by mixing it in with the water from home while you’re away.”